Exact crystalline solution for a one-dimensional few-boson system with point interaction: Introduction

 \section{Introduction}

 The one-dimensional (1D) crystals were observed in the form of stripes in a two-dimensional (2D) system in many experiments (see, e.g., \cite{keller1986,kashuba1993,vanderbildt1995} and references therein).
 Recently, the stripe 1D Bose crystals were found in a three-dimensional (3D) system placed in the field of a trap \cite{ketterle2017,pfau2017,tanzi2019,pfau2019}.
-The 1D Bose crystals are of a great theoretical interest, since a one-dimensional system is much simpler than two- and three-dimensional ones, which facilitates the finding of solutions.
+The 1D Bose crystals are of great theoretical interest since a one-dimensional system is much simpler than two- and three-dimensional ones, which facilitates the finding of solutions.
 On the whole, the analytic or numerical search for an \textit{accurate} solution for a crystal is a very complicated problem.
 All solutions we know for a crystal are approximate.
-In what follows, we have obtained (apparently, for the first time) the \textit{exact} solution for the ideal Bose crystal of $N=2; 3$ point atoms in one dimension.
+In what follows, we have obtained (seemingly, for the first time) the \textit{exact} solution for the ideal Bose crystal of $N=2; 3$ point atoms in one dimension.

 The solutions for 1D Bose crystals without the external field were investigated in many works \cite{keller1986,kashuba1993,vanderbildt1995,gross1958,nep,shevchenko1987,lozovik2005,shlyapa2015,andreev2017,boronat2017,boninsegni2019,mt2020}.
 In particular, E.~Gross obtained a crystalline solution for a 1D Bose system in the mean-field approximation \cite{gross1958}.
 Yu.~Nepomnyashchii \cite{nep} considered the crystal-like 1D solution for a 3D Bose system with a condensate of atoms with momentum $\hbar \textbf{k}_{r}$ (where $\textbf{k}_{r}$ is a vector of the reciprocal lattice of a 1D crystal).
 In the work by S.~Shevchenko, a possibility of the appearance of a 1D superfluidity along the line of dislocations in a 3D Bose crystal was studied \cite{shevchenko1987}.
 A.~Arkhipov et al. numerically found a crystalline regime for the ground state (GS) of a 1D Bose system with the dipole-dipole repulsive interaction \cite{lozovik2005}.
 The crystalline 1D solutions for a 2D system of dipoles were obtained within various methods in works \cite{keller1986,kashuba1993,vanderbildt1995,shlyapa2015,andreev2017,boronat2017,boninsegni2019}.
-The approximate 1D crystalline solution corresponding to a fragmented condensate of atoms was found for a $j$-dimensional periodic system ($j=1; 2; 3$) \cite{mt2020}.
+The approximate 1D crystalline solution corresponding to a fragmented condensate of atoms was found for a $j$-dimensional periodic system; $j=1; 2; 3$ \cite{mt2020} (the one-dimensional nature of this solution can be seen from the fact that the axis $x$, say, can always be directed along the vector $\textbf{k}$ describing the crystal).